sylabs/singularity-userdocs/quick_start.rst

 .. code::

-   $ singularity exec library://lolcow cowsay "Fresh from the library!"
+   $ singularity exec library://lolcow cowsay 'Fresh from the library!'
     _________________________
    < Fresh from the library! >
     -------------------------